 If paying for it is a concern for you, van leasing could be a viable alternative.

 But how does it work, and is it worth it?
 Let’s take a look.

 What’s the difference between buying and leasing a van?

-Buying your van means that, eventually, you own it.
+Buying a van means that, eventually, you own it.
 You can pay for it in a few different ways:

-Get a car loan to cover the cost, then pay back the loan monthly
+- Get a van loan to cover the cost, then pay the loan back monthly

 In the first two options, you’ll own the van outright.
 It’s yours.
 With hire purchase, you’ll own the van after you’ve made the last payment.